3 Working with Data

 For your convenience, both of these datasets use the same two-letter country naming scheme as the original data.
 Unfortunately, out in the real world, data from different sources often use incommensurate naming schemes.
 Converting from one naming scheme to another is part of the data cleaning process, and it requires careful attention.

-dplyr contains various _join()
+tidyverse contains various _join()

 functions for merging.
 Each of these take as arguments the two data frames to merge, plus the names of the identifier variables to merge them on.
 The one I use most often is left_join()